panos-kosmidis/protos/test/readme.md

 # Test Suites

-The tests are organized in the following fashion:
+The tests are divided into three categories:

 - **unit**: Framework & Application unit tests.
 - **special**: Unit tests for Drivers & Storages.
 - **integration**: Integration tests for applications.

-The _Special Tests_ require initial database configurations in order to run, since client connections are required to perform the tests.
+The _Special Tests_ require initial database configurations in order to run, since client connections are needed to perform the tests.

 To run the Test Configuration tool: